smmckay/quex-mirror/doc/source/02-syntax/main.rst

 Quex's Syntax
 **************

-Lexical analyser specifications are stored in files with the extension ``.qx``.
-The syntax of those files is introduced in this chapter.
-The first section introduces syntax elements that divide an input file into main sections such as to define modes, token identifiers, and token types.
+The generation of lexical analyzers must be based on a specification of a nominal behavior.
+Quex expects those specifications to be made in a formal language stored in input files, usually with the extension `.qx`.
+The syntax of this formal language is now discussed in this chapter.
+As a basis, the main sections and their related subjects are explained.
+This includes considerations of *pattern definition*, *modes*, *token identifiers*, and *token types*.
+A great part of this chapter deals with regular expressions for the specification of input patterns.
 Two particular entities, namely *modes* and *tokens*, are presented in great detail in later chapters.
-A second section briefly summarizes how numbers can be specified.
-A larger third section presents the syntax of regular expressions including the use of the Unicode database.

 .. toctree::